 A police officers’ primary purpose is to serve and protect our communities.
 To do so, they are often endowed with a broad range of rights and powers in order to carry out their duties.
-Sadly, such powers get taken advantage of sometimes, thus leading to severe police misconduct.
+Sadly, such powers get taken advantage of sometimes, thus leading to severe police misconduct, if you experiences police misconduct you should retain a police misconduct lawyer.
 When this happens, it is important for the victim or their loved ones to immediately contact an attorney to learn their rights and how to go forth in this unfortunate event.

 Know Your Rights